-Muslim scholar questioned over rape claims
+French police hold scholar in rape case

 Mr Ramadan, a Swiss national, teaches Islamic studies at Oxford University, but took leave of absence in November.

+In a book published in 2016, Ms Ayari wrote about being raped in a Paris hotel four years earlier, but the book did not name the attacker.

+In October 2017, she said the sexual assault scandal surrounding Hollywood mogul Harvey Weinstein had emboldened her to accuse Mr Ramadan explicitly.

-Ms Ayari says Mr Ramadan raped her in a Paris hotel in 2012.
-"He literally pounced on me like a wild animal," she told French TV in October.
+"He literally pounced on me like a wild animal," Ms Ayari told French TV.

-In November another woman, a convert to Islam who has remained anonymous, accused him of raping her in 2009.
+Another woman, a convert to Islam who has remained anonymous, later accused him of raping her in 2009.

-He says all allegations are part of a "campaign of slander" by enemies.
+Four Swiss women have also accused the scholar of making sexual advances while they were students in Geneva.
+He says all the allegations are part of a "campaign of slander" by enemies.